emafagoul/Airbnb/README.md

 # Airbnb
 This is my second work on Python.
-Based on a Kaggle competition, the goal is, after some feature engineering, predicting the price of a flag.
+Based on a Kaggle competition, the goal is, after some feature engineering, predicting the price of a flats.